Recoskie/JDasm/docs/Code.md

 <br />

-The pin that is A = B is the zero flag from the 74181, and P is parity meaning output is odd or even.
+The pin that is "A = B" is the zero flag from the 74181, and P is parity meaning output is odd or even.

 <br />

 We also have carry as a pin output.
-The sing is just a straight connection from the last output.
+The sing is just a straight connection from the last binary digit output.
 Modern ALU's are 8 in size today.
 Thus are grouped together in word sizes.

 <br />